22 Different Types of Beetles in the UK

 You may find it all over Britain.
 In fact, It can pick up the odor of decomposing flesh up to a mile away.

-These types of beetles in the UK are responsible for recycling nutrients into the soil as they consume decomposing animal carcasses.
+These beetles in the UK are responsible for recycling nutrients into the soil as they consume decomposing animal carcasses.

 In forensic entomology, scientists analyze these specimens to identify the approximate time of death.